 Symptoms

-fever, general ill-feeling, and abdominal pain.
+Early symptoms include fever, general ill-feeling, and abdominal pain.
 A high (over 103 degrees) fever and severe diarrhea occur as the disease gets worse.

 Some people with typhoid fever develop a rash called "rose spots," which are small red spots on the belly and chest.